Embalming: Present day

+There are no universal international preservation requirements for repatriation of human remains, but requirements for embalming do exist for a variety of countries depending on locality and circumstance.
+Some international standards do exist however, such as the Strasbourg Agreement of the Council of Europe, agreed to by more than 20 States in Europe, which only requires embalming in cases where the individual died due to an infectious disease.

-Jessica Mitford and the Revisionist Position
+Jessica Mitford and the revisionist position

-This beneficial perception of the viewing of a properly embalmed deceased person has been challenged, however, by authors such as Jessica Mitford, who point out that there is no general consensus that viewing an embalmed corpse is somehow "therapeutic" to the bereaved, and that terms such as "memory picture" were invented by the undertakers themselves, who have a financial interest in selling the costly process of embalming to the public.
-This argument ignores the fact that there is no general consensus for any funeral practice, and the indisputable fact that, ceteris paribus, an embalmed body will look better than an unembalmed one, which is still actively decomposing.
-Mitford also points out that, in many countries, embalming is rare, and the populace of such countries are still able to grieve normally, although this argument would be of equal validity about any number of technologies or knowledges common in one place but lacking in another that thus manages without them.
+The beneficial perception of the viewing of a properly embalmed deceased person has been challenged by authors such as Jessica Mitford, who points out that there is no general consensus that viewing an embalmed corpse is somehow "therapeutic" to the bereaved, and that terms such as "memory picture" were invented by the undertakers themselves, who would have a financial interest in selling the process of embalming to the public.
+Mitford also points out that, in many countries, embalming is rare, and the populace of such countries are still able to grieve normally.
+Mitford was staunched opposed to what she saw as the commercial and predatory practises of the funeral industry of her day, and ignores the common sense position that a decomposing body will be less pleasant to look upon than one in which this process has been halted and ameliorated by embalming.